-The best tool to combat harassment is to seek legal help.
+The best way to combat harassment

-Riggs Abney, one of the largest law firms in Oklahoma and Colorado, provides experienced broad-based legal counsel and representation to business and individual clients in all aspects of law, including such diverse areas as civil litigation, personal injury, products liability, medical malpractice, sports and entertainment, employment and employee benefits, estate planning, banking and finance, real estate and family law.
+The author is with Riggs Abney, one of the largest law firms in Oklahoma and Colorado, provides experienced broad-based legal counsel and representation to business and individual clients in all aspects of law, including such diverse areas as civil litigation, personal injury, products liability, medical malpractice, sports and entertainment, employment and employee benefits, estate planning, banking and finance, real estate and family law.
 The firm is proud to have served LegalShield members for almost three decades.
 As the provider firm for Oklahoma and Colorado, we have provided peace of mind to thousands of LegalShield members by helping them to make informed legal decisions.